Sathvik-Tumati/Text-Generator/README.md

 Table of Contents
 Description

-Installation
+1. Installation

-Usage
+2. Usage

-Requirements
+3. Requirements

-Contributing
+4. Contributing

-Description
+Description:-
 This Python script uses the transformers library by Hugging Face to load the pre-trained GPT-2 model and generate text.
 It prompts the user for an input, feeds it to the model, and outputs the generated text.

 Installation